electron/electronjs.org-old/data/blog/electron-4-0.md

 | `nodeIntegration` | `true` | `false` |
 | `webviewTag` | value of `nodeIntegration` if set, otherwise `true` | `false` |

-TODO: does Electron 4.0 still use the old default values and just warn you?
+Electron 4.0 will still use the current defaults, but if you don't pass an explicit value for them, you'll see a deprecation warning.
+To prepare your app for Electron 5.0, use explicit values for these options.
+[See the `BrowserWindow` docs](https://electronjs.org/docs/api/browser-window#new-browserwindowoptions) for details on each of these options.

 # App Feedback Program